heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

 Ȣ. "My name?"
-The little man looks puzzled, then mounts the back of the armchair like a lectern and dons a pair of spectacles.
+The little man looks puzzled, dons a pair of spectacles, then mounts the back of the armchair like a lectern.
 "In Islamic tradition, Ashmedai—Prince of Demons—was trapped in a chamber of rock, encircled by iron shackles and cast into the sea.
 Similarly, Rabbinic lore holds that Solomon bound him with a chain, graven with the ineffable Name of God."
-He removes the spectacles and sits behind the chair.
+He removes the spectacles and collapses melodramatically behind the chair.

 "Art thou Ashmedai?"